FITLOSS/ConnectJS/README.md

 # ConnectJS

+For modularize every events of html element!!!! (event module)

 A simple way to connect event of each HTML element By javascript

 **You can connect(add) relationship of elements at anywhere dont need override fully event function**